chipsalliance/chisel/docs/src/explanations/Connection-operators-.md

 ```scala mdoc:crash
 ChiselStage.emitVerilog(new Wrapper)
 ```
-This one fails because there is a field 'bits' missing.
+This one fails because there is a field `bits` missing.

 ### Conclusion:
 It doesn't matter the order of the fields, they need to be the same.